 Am I eligible to file for an anti-harassment protection order?

 If you are being harassed by an intimate partner or family/household member, you may also qualify for a domestic violence protection order.
 If you are dealing with stalking or sexual assault, you may also qualify for a stalking protection order or a sexual assault protection order.
-However, the judge cannot deny your anti-harassment protection order based upon whether you would qualify for another type of order.2
+However, the judge cannot deny your anti-harassment protection order based on whether you would qualify for another type of order.2

 Also, you can file on behalf of a minor child if you are the child’s: